 - Thomas Lurie, symposium editor, Wayne Law Review

-- Elise Bean, Washington co-director, Levin Center at Wayne Law
+- Elise Bean, Washington co-director, Levin Center for Oversight and Democracy

 On November 10, 2017, at the Wayne State University Law School in Detroit, the Levin Center held a day-long symposium on “Current Issues in Immigration Law: Detention, ‘Sanctuary Cities,’ and the ‘Travel Ban.’”